Hello, my friends. As we band together in youthful spirit, I welcome you all back to another entry of…

 The story is well-told.
 Important details are made clear and it has a good sense of pacing, allowing for a stable balance of action and exposition.
 As far as the animation goes, it’s mostly competent.
 However, I did notices two flubs.
 One is during the initial facility where the team takes out various H.I.V.E. agents.
 When Blue Beetle’s scarab starts firing at random people, Terra manages to lean out of the way.
 However, she then just snaps back into a standing position.
 I know she’s in the background, but no one who worked on this noticed this error.
 The more minor one is when Robin is about to head out, but then Beast Bot comes in as a bug and lands on Damian’s face.
 It unnecessarily holds for a second or two and made me wonder if there was something wrong with the film.
 Other than that, it’s still mostly fluid and comes with a pleasing color pallet.

 Now we reach a special section concerning Teen Titans members that were in the original source material, but omitted in some way, shape or form.
 While Wonder Girl only gets a brief appearance near the end, she was a fully-established character in the comics.
 She inherited the role of team leader from Robin, she has a strong relationship with a human man named Terry Long and had a job as a free-lance photographer.
 Next up, we have Cyborg who’s been left out entirely in this adaptation.
-In actuality, he didn’t have much to do expect his duties on the team.
+In actuality, he didn’t have much to do except for his duties on the team.
 In a similar sign that Blue Beetle has taken over his role, Victor Stone (at least in the source material) lives within his old rundown neighborhood and looks to one day help turn it around for the better.
 However, the biggest change came from whom Brother Blood tested his machine on.
 If you notice that when you watch it, he never makes any noise from his mouth at all.
 When I saw the familiar color scheme of his clothing, I realized that this was Jericho.
 In the comics, his ability allowed him to take control of someone else if he manages to give them eye contact first.
 He actually made his debut during the original Judas Contract in issue #43.
 Throughout the original story, he was accompanied alongside his mother Adeline Kane whom she tells of her backstory and how she met her husband: Slade Wilson himself.
 After the highly-skilled captain trained him during their time in the Army, they eventually got married before having a son named Joseph.
 However, he was later kidnapped by agents who worked for a terrorist named Jackal.
 Even though Deathstroke saved his son, Joseph’s throat was cut just enough so that his voice box was forever severed and made him mute.
 In the source material, he joins Nightwing to help out in his rescue mission.
-Even when they’re ultimately captured, Jericho becomes the Teen Titans’ main ace as he takes over his father and destroy the entrapping machine while making Terra think that her partner is betraying her.
+Even when they’re ultimately captured, Jericho becomes the Teen Titans’ main ace as he takes over his father and destroys the entrapping machine while making Terra think that her partner is betraying her.
 In this film, I have to wonder about this: If Slade’s son has been in this base all this time, how did he never find out about his own kid being worked on for H.I.V.E.?
 I guess he’s out with Terra fulfilling their deal, but it seems odd that Deathstroke never knew about his son’s presence within the base.

 One last thing that I’ll bring up are a few notable references to past Teen Titans from the comics.
 The name of the soup kitchen “Gabrielle’s Horn” is actually a reference to a past Teen Titans member named Malcome “Mal” Duncan who originally was a hero named Guardian before a fight against the Angel of Death named Azrael gave him possession of Gabriel’s Horn, thus becoming the hero Hornblower.
 As for Traci (as well as the number on her shirt), she’s a reference to Traci 13, a heroine who possess “Urban Magic”.
-Essentially, it let’s her use the magic of cities to cast various spell.
+Essentially, it let’s her use the magic of cities to cast various spells.
 Just like in the Pre-New 52 comics, she also develops a relationship with Jaime.

 Overall, this is an entertaining romp.
 Despite a few hiccups, it’s still competently put together with solid acting, a good sense of pacing, engaging action, exposition that never overstays its welcome and an adaptation that was well-worth the near-decade.
 Not too shabby for a film that was originally meant to be an early entry for the series, especially since it’s a well-deserved break from a long stream of Batman films.
 The characters are likable, the situation is timely and it’s highly recommended for Teen Titans fans, comic book fans and those who enjoy the high-spirited ventures of those of young minds & hearts.
 Either way, it’s more than deserving of a watch.
 So get your team together and have the grand trust of a good time to be had.